chrisbroski/wireframe/README.md

 Wireframe
 =========

-Like a biological organism, software has a development life cycle that starts with a plan and matures in stages until it is ready to be launched into its intended environment.
+Like a biological organism, software has a development life cycle that starts with a plan and matures in stages until it is ready to be released into its intended environment.
 These intermediate stages determine if the end product will be a highly functional member of society or a failed experiment that can never leave the laboratory.

 In between the requirements and production is where the magic happens.
 There are ways to greatly increase the chances of your software being a success.
 (And ways to ensure certain doom.)
 One helpful but rarely utilized technique is the creation of wireframes - highly simplified diagrams that demonstrate basic functionality.
 A "bare bones" UI can communicate software requirements better than a pile of words to both stakeholders and developers.
 [Some even claim that written spec is a complete waste of time.](https://gettingreal.37signals.com/ch11_Theres_Nothing_Functional_about_a_Functional_Spec.php) Wireframes can be used during requirements gathering to make plain to stakeholders the repercussions of their requests and to uncover requirements that are missing, forgotten, or taken for granted.
 Usability feedback can be acquired from end users using a wireframe before significant time is spent on development.